andre-maree/JZipAppendBlob/README.md

 # JZipAppendBlob

-Stream appendable JSON data to and from Azure append blobs.
+Effeciently stream appendable JSON data to and from Azure append blobs.
 GZip compression is used to minimize the size.

 ### JZipAppendBlob JSON data format: